blacklightpy/vaultofknowledge/My Vision of God.md

 (4) Shabda (Testimony)

 Now, Prathyaabhinjna does not include that which is (1) seen in dreams or (2) inferred mentally by the intellect.
 With regards to that which is inferred mentally by the intellect, the Pramaana is literally talking about what the valid sources for making such inferences are.
 You cannot bypass them.
 About distinguishing it from dreams, when you see it, you will know it is neither a dream, nor hallucination.
 Because it will make it so clear to you.
 If someone persists to say that it is a "hallucination", then one can only disagree.
 They are only making such a claim from their materialist viewpoint which we already deny.

 ---

+Once again, God is within you.
+God is not the material body.
+Only when you know God will you be free.
+It is like how space is within matter.
+But one usually is not conscious of that, and needs to be reminded.

+Likewise, when you know that God is within you, the state of the matter becomes irrelevant.
+Further, when you are aware of God, you will take care of the matter, and the matter will be taken care of as it is necessary.
+Nothing more, or less.

+God who is within you is not a mere conscious vapour-like spirit, it is the creator of all that is material.
+Because of that,

+---